tzfun/vue-web-terminal/README.md

 ### code

-When type is `code`, the content type is a string, and you can directly pass in text or code.
+The code type message can display code and multi-line text more friendly, the type is `code`, and the content type is a string.
+It supports highlighting and codemirror highlighting.

 ```json
 {